chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 With that success in mind, we decided to build a new API service that will capture [adopters of every Eclipse project](https://github.com/EclipseFdn/eclipsefdn-project-adopters)!

-This new service will allow us to create an Adopters page on each of our Eclipse Working Group website and for our projects, they will be able to use our JavaScript widget to display logos of adopters on their website.
-As an example, the Eclipse Ditto website is already doing this: https://www.eclipse.org/ditto/.
+This new service will enable us to create an Adopters page on each of our Eclipse Working Group website and for our projects, they will be able to use our JavaScript widget to display logos of adopters on their website.

+As an example, you can check out the Eclipse Ditto website: https://www.eclipse.org/ditto/.

-By creating this standardized service for storing adopters' logos.
-Our Eclipse project website can now logo of their adopters without committing the files' logos in their website git repository.
+This new service is allowing Eclipse project websites to display adopters' logos without committing the files' logos in their website git repository.

+## What Is Changing?

+We are migrating logos and related metadata to a new repository which means that adopters of Eclipse IoT technologies will need to start to submit their request to this new repository.
+This change is expected to occur on December 10, 2020.

+It’s important to understand that the process is very similar with this new repository.
+We’ve changed the path for our logos and more importantly, the adopters metadata file was re-designed.
+We decided to use .json instead of .yml to avoid user  errors.
+The structure was also simplified to make it easier for an organization to adopt more than one Eclipse technology.
+However, we expect this change will be seamless for our projects and users of our sites.
+The content of the adopters page is not changing, we are simply updating the way that we store and fetch this information.

 ## What Is the Process for Becoming an Adopter?